marcopaganini/snip/README.md

     list, ls
         The list command issues a formatted listing of the snippet database, including the snippet creation timestamps.

+    log
+        Show a git log --oneline of the database directory.

+    repo <reponame>
+        Initializes a git repository and start database sync.  <reponame>
+        must be an URL pointing to a git repository.
+TIP: You can create private repos in github or gitlab for free and use them to sync your snippets.

     setup
         This command issues the required commands to setup the bash